 You are likely to find greeters at the church doors, so be prepared to shake hands with someone when you enter.
-Smile, be friendly, and introduce yourself you have an opportunity.
-If it is crowded, you might want to wait until after the service is over.
+Smile, be friendly, and introduce yourself if you have an opportunity.
+If it is crowded, you might want to wait until after the service is over to socialize.

 Do your best to arrive at church on time, or even better, before the service starts.
 There may be a traffic snarl or something else that delays you.
-It is okay to enter late, but be as quiet as possible and sit toward the back so you don't interfere with others worshiping.
+In most cases, it is okay to enter late, but be as quiet as possible and sit toward the back so you don't interfere with others worshiping.

 When you first enter the sanctuary, be observant of how others are behaving.
 Many churches prefer members to enter quietly and remain reverently silent out of respect for God.
 If the congregation is interacting and being social, by all means feel free to chat.

 However, once the service starts, pay attention to the person at the pulpit.
 Never talk during the sermon or mass.
 Being a chatterbox will have others walking a wide berth around you to sit in a different pew.